 The following table sets forth, for the periods specified, our adjusted income (loss) from operations, our adjusted net income (loss) attributable to Leju Holdings Limited shareholders.
 We present these non-GAAP financial measures because they are used by our management to evaluate our operating performance, formulate business plans, and make strategic decisions on capital allocation.
 These non-GAAP financial measures enable our management to assess our operating results without considering the impact of non-cash charges, including share-based compensation expense, amortization of intangible assets resulting from business combinations and goodwill impairment.
 We also believe they are indicative of our operating performance and are used by investors and analysts to evaluate companies in our industry.
-These non-GAAP measures of our performance or liquidity under U.S. GAAP and should not be considered as an alternative to income from operating activities as a measure of liquidity.
+These non-GAAP measures of our performance are not required by, or presented in accordance with, U.S. GAAP.
+Such measures are not a measurement of financial performance or liquidity under U.S. GAAP and should not be considered as an alternative to income from operations, net income or any other performance measures derived in accordance with U.S. GAAP or an alternative to cash flows from operating activities as a measure of liquidity.
 Our presentation of such measures may not be comparable to similarly titled measures presented by other companies.
 You should not compare such measures as presented by us with the presentation of such measures by other companies because not all companies use the same definition.